Public Health, Minorities and COVID-19

 I decided to redirect my critical lens to understand how minorities, and especially religious minorities are being impacted by the pandemic.
 At this moment in time, I am examining how individuals in Israel, the UK, and USA make decisions amidst a public health crisis while searching for new ways to address the fraught relations between public health and religious minorities, that were rendered visible during the COVID-19 pandemic.

-“Public engagement with Science among Religious Minorities: Lessons from COVID-19”, will be published in Science Communication as part of a special issue on COVID-19.
+“Public engagement with Science among Religious Minorities: Lessons from COVID-19”, was published in Science Communication as part of a special issue on COVID-19.
 Drawing on the disproportionate effect of COVID-19 on Israel’s Ultra-Orthodox Jews, we examine their processes of meaning and COVID-19-related decision-making.
 We found that Ultra-Orthodox decisions drew on both religious and health-related cultural and epistemological rationalizations, while demonstrating a gap between the ways they perceived social distancing in the context of general education versus religious contexts.
 Based on these findings, we argue for a more inclusive model of science communication that takes into account communal sensibilities and state-minority power relations (together with Yael Rozenblem and Ayelet Baram-Tsabari).

 I wrote an op-Ed for the New York Daily Times: “Why are some ultra-Orthodox Jews flouting social distancing rules?”, to offer an anthropological lens to rethink ethics of mutual responsibility in a pandemic (together with Ayala Fader and Orit Avishai).

 I also published an article entitled “It’s Not Doctrine, This Is Just How It Is Happening!”: Religious Creativity in the Time of COVID-19 (together with Edward Kessler).